Startup opportunity discovery

 3

-Score the pattern for urgency, willingness to switch, and market weakness.
+Score the pattern for urgency, willingness to switch, incumbent weakness, and distribution plausibility.

 4